vhspace/.github/profile/README.md

 ## About VHSpace

-VHSpace is a virtual hub where individuals and teams collaborate on open-source projects, share ideas, and create impactful solutions.
-Our mission is to empower creators through inclusivity, experimentation, and shared knowledge.
+VHSpace is a virtual hub where individuals and teams collaborate on open-source projects, share ideas, and share knowledge about topics we have interests in.

 ### Key Features:
 - **Collaborative Projects**: Join or propose initiatives in tech, design, and more.